What is the Science of Reading?

 Each individual skill is taught in isolation beginning with the most basic levels of phonics and developing into the most advanced spelling rules and morphological concepts.

-Read more about Structured Literacy and how to teach it from my previous post:
+Read more about Structured Literacy and how to teach it:

 More Resources on the Science of Reading

 Barshay, Jill.
 (2020).
 Four things you need to know about the new reading wars.
 The Hechinger Report. https://hechingerreport.org/four-things-you-need-to-know-about-the-new-reading-wars/